Vitmenu/prt-deploy-blue-green/README.md

 Feel free to explore the contents of this repository and follow the provided instructions to gain a better understanding of blue-green deployments.

-**To know more about blue-green deployment, Check out [this link!](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:text=A%20blue%2Fgreen%20deployment%20is,running%20the%20new%20application%20version.)**
+To know more about blue-green deployment, Check out [Blue/green deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:text=A%20blue%2Fgreen%20deployment%20is,running%20the%20new%20application%20version.)

 Some other great resources about CI/CD pipeline with GitHub Actions